rajfal/rajfal.github.io/_posts/2018-01-22-Investigate-soil-survey-graph-with-Cypher.md

 │"contra_1250"│2           │["hc_160","hc_167"]│
 └─────────────┴────────────┴───────────────────┘
 ```

-Also:
-  : - graph that illustrates the above table
+3. A more direct graph view will disclose the suspect activities
   ```sql
 MATCH (n:Hort_Client)<-[:SENT_TO]-(:Soil_Report)<-[:ACTIONS]-(c:Contractor)
 WITH c.name as contractor, count(DISTINCT n.name) as no_clients